khliland/CCI/README.md

 - **`train_indices`**: Indices for the training data.
 - **`test_indices`**: Indices for the test data.

 The function should return a numeric value representing the model's performance.
-Here's an example using a neural network and Mean Squared Logarithmic Error (MSLE) as the performance metric:
+Here's an example using a neural network and RMSE for performance metric:

 ```r
 neuralnet <- function(formula,